strapi/strapi/CONTRIBUTING.md

 ## Bugs

 We are using [GitHub Issues](https://github.com/strapi/strapi/issues) to manage our public bugs.
-We keep a close eye on this so before filling a new task try to make sure the problem doesn't already exist.
+We keep a close eye on this so before filling a new issue, try to make sure the problem does not already exist.

 ## Get in Touch